CRIMSON HOUSE BOOKS

-“What I meant was that the position is for a junior correspondent.
-They’re usually in their early to mid-twenties when they start and have far less experience.
+“This is a position for a junior correspondent.
+They’re usually in their early to mid-twenties and have far less experience.
 You don’t think the position might be a bit beneath your skills?”

 He nodded, but moved on.
 “I went through your portfolio and noticed that it has quite a few photographs as well.
 Would you like to tell me something about them?”

 I had no idea where he was going with the question so I gave him a general answer.
 “I’ve been working for a small paper where there aren’t that many photographers so the reporters have to take their own pictures quite often.
 I added some in my portfolio to show you the range of my skills.”
 As he nodded again I sighed in relief.
 Too early.

 “The reason I ask is that I noticed your husband works for us as a photojournalist.
 You didn’t mention him when you listed your reasons for wanting to work here.
 Didn’t he have anything to do with your decision?”

 My heart sank.
 Why did he have to bring Marcus into this?
 I entertained the notion of telling him the truth, that we were on a brink of divorce and didn’t really communicate anymore, but I doubted he was interested in my domestic situation.